An investment in knowledge always pays the best interest.— Benjamin Franklin

 The expense ratio is an important metric when comparing funds, because it can make a significant difference over time.
 Any money paid for expenses is money that is not invested and earns no profit.
 High expenses are not proportional to better management.
 In fact, frequently, high-expense funds underperform index funds, which are minimally managed and have very low expense ratios.
 A fund's managers can become rich simply by collecting expenses, even as the fund's NAV declines!

-A mutual fund can be measured in various ways.
-Three common metrics are:
+A mutual fund can be measured in many ways: 3 common metrics are:

 Number of Shares